-If you’re a health nut, Parakeet Café needs to be on your list of La Jolla coffee shops to try.
+Health nuts will be right at home here.
 Alternative milks include almond, oat, and coconut.
 Add MCT, collagen, and adaptogens to any drink.
 Try the kombucha or nitro matcha on draft or go for the colorful beet latte.

 Chances are if there's a drink trending on social media, Parakeet Cafe will offer it on its menu.

 There is also a scrumptious selection of gluten-free cookies, scones, muffins, and loaves…the kind you would never know is gluten-free.

 5. Sugar and Scribe

 The best La Jolla coffee shop for a full breakfast or sweet treats to go

 Even though Sugar and Scribe is more of a bakery and bistro, their solid coffee bar earns them a spot on this list.
 Dark Horse Coffee Roasters beans are used to provide quality lattes and espressos.